matdemeue/matdemeue/README.md

 I am ***Mathieu De Meue***. <br>
 A programming student with a lot of interest in Drupal development and custom web applications. <br>
-In september 2021 I will receive my associate degree in programming from the Artevelde University of Applied Sciences, Ghent <br>
+In september 2021 I will receive my Associate Degree in Computer Programming from the Artevelde University of Applied Sciences, Ghent <br>
 To extend my knowledge I began my own business with [Smashing Impact](https://www.facebook.com/smashingimpact) where I help local business owners with their online but also offline visibilty. <br>

 ### 📫 Get in touch.